Last Updated on January 6th, 2020

 The problem with benzoyl peroxide has always been that the concentration that is high enough to fight acne is usually also high enough to cause complications.
 Very few people have any kind of adverse reaction to 2.5% benzoyl peroxide, but this may not be strong enough to keep acne bacteria under control.
 Very few bacteria can withstand 10% benzoyl peroxide, but most users will experience intolerable dryness, redness, flaking, peeling, swelling, and pain.
 Even a 5% concentration of benzoyl peroxide is rejected by about 70% of people who use it.

 The makers of Epiduo found that 98% of acne patients who used the combination of low doses of both drugs were able to continue to use the drug for at least three months.
 That is not to say there were no problems at all.
 About 17% of Epiduo users complained of dry skin.
-But unlike tretinoin, adapalene does not cause sensitivity to sunlight, and none of the users of Epiduo complained of increased susceptibility to sunburn.
+But unlike tretinoin, adapalene does not cause sensitivity to sunlight, allowing for its daytime use, and none of the users of Epiduo complained of increased susceptibility to sunburn.

 Some users report immediate and “massive” positive results from using Epiduo.
 It sometimes even helps erase acne scars.
 If you have been using antibiotics, however, you may be at risk for a massive breakout when you start using this drug.

 Neither component of Epiduo is an antibiotic.
 If you have been using an antibiotic and you suddenly stop, the bacteria kept in check by your antibiotic medication may suddenly multiply and cause pimples all over your face.
 It’s actually more likely that you would experience a “bloom” of staph or strep bacteria than acne bacteria when you stop using antibiotics, but either way, the result is a major change to your complexion in a bad way.